Broadcom Inc.

 Price Scenarios (12–24 Months)

-- Google, Meta, or Anthropic reduces custom XPU orders or brings silicon design fully in-house, collapsing the path to $100B AI revenue
+- Google, Meta, or Anthropic materially reduces custom XPU orders or accelerates fully in-house ASIC design, collapsing the path to $100B AI chip revenue in FY2027

-- Semiconductor industry downcycle hits networking and broadband segments, exposing revenue concentration risk
+- Semiconductor industry downcycle hits networking and broadband segments while AI chip ramp slows from supply or execution challenges

-- VMware Cloud Foundation (VCF) adoption grows across remaining enterprise base, sustaining 19%+ ARR growth and 93% software gross margins
+- VMware Cloud Foundation (VCF) adoption grows across enterprise base, sustaining 19%+ ARR growth at 93% software gross margins

 - Broadcom sustains 68%+ adjusted EBITDA margins while returning $10B+ per quarter to shareholders